infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ## Setup

-To be able to use CSS variable you need to implement two helpers `outputCssVariables` and `getUnique` in your block/component.
+To be able to use CSS variables you need to implement two helpers in your blocks/components: `outputCssVariables` and `getUnique`.
 For more details on these helpers, you can read [here](helpers-javascript#outputcssvariables).

-There are a few small differences between implementation in JavaScript and PHP due to how React handles components re-rendering.
+There are a few differences between the JavaScript and PHP implementation due to how React handles component re-rendering.

 **typography-editor.js**
 ```js